tutkuyaras/PGSXplorer/README.md

 ## Workflow Overview

 PGSXplorer includes a comprehensive pipeline that begins with rigorous quality control (QC) measures to ensure the integrity of genomic data.
 Following the completion of the QC module, users can optionally execute various polygenic score (PGS) calculation tools.
 The steps are as follows:
+**1. GWAS QC:** Applying standard GWAS QC steps for GWAS summary statistic file.

-**1. Filtering Missing SNPs:** Identify and remove SNPs with missing genotype data.
+**2. Filtering Missing SNPs:** Identify and remove SNPs with missing genotype data.
-**2. Filtering Missing Individuals:** Exclude individuals with excessive missing genotype data.
+**3. Filtering Missing Individuals:** Exclude individuals with excessive missing genotype data.
-**3. Filtering by Minor Allele Frequency (MAF):** Retain SNPs above a certain MAF threshold.
+**4. Filtering by Minor Allele Frequency (MAF):** Retain SNPs above a certain MAF threshold.
-**4. Visualization of MAF Distributions:** Graphical representation of MAF across SNPs.
+**5. Visualization of MAF Distributions:** Graphical representation of MAF across SNPs.
-**5. Filtering by Hardy-Weinberg Equilibrium (HWE):** Remove SNPs that deviate significantly from HWE.
+**6. Filtering by Hardy-Weinberg Equilibrium (HWE):** Remove SNPs that deviate significantly from HWE.
-**6. Visualization of HWE Distributions:** Visual display of HWE p-values for SNPs.
+**7. Visualization of HWE Distributions:** Visual display of HWE p-values for SNPs.
-**7. Relatedness Checking:** Assess genetic relatedness between individuals.
+**8. Relatedness Checking:** Assess genetic relatedness between individuals.
-**8. Visualization of Identity by Descent (IBD):** Visualize IBD statistics to identify related individuals.
+**9. Visualization of Identity by Descent (IBD):** Visualize IBD statistics to identify related individuals.
-**9. Heterozygosity Assessment:** Evaluate heterozygosity rates to identify potential outliers.
+**10. Heterozygosity Assessment:** Evaluate heterozygosity rates to identify potential outliers.
-**10. Visualization of Heterozygosity Distributions:** Plot distribution of heterozygosity rates.
+**11. Visualization of Heterozygosity Distributions:** Plot distribution of heterozygosity rates.
 **11. Removal of Duplicate SNPs:** Eliminate duplicated SNPs to prevent redundancy.
-**12. Calculating 10 Principal Components (PCA):** Perform PCA to capture population structure.
+**12. Convert to VCF File:** Prepare genomic files for Phasing and Imputation **13.
+Phasing:** Genomic Data Phasing by using Eagle **14.
+Imputation:** Genomic Data Imputation by using Beagle **15.
+Post-Imputation QC:** Filtering VCF file by imputation score **16.
+Convert files into PLINK format:** Prepare files for rest of the pipeline **17. fastmixture:** Analyzing data for target ancestry inference **18.
+Calculating 10 Principal Components (PCA):** Perform PCA to capture population structure.
-**13. Pruning and Thresholding (P+T):** Execute P+T method using PLINK to calculate PGS.
+**19. Pruning and Thresholding (P+T):** Execute P+T method using PLINK to calculate PGS.
-**14. PRSice-2:** Calculate and visualize PGS using PRSice-2.
+**20. PRSice-2:** Calculate and visualize PGS using PRSice-2.
-**15. LD-Pred2-grid :** Apply LD-Pred2 grid model for PGS estimation.
+**21. LD-Pred2-grid:** Apply LD-Pred2 grid model for PGS estimation.
-**16. LD-Pred2-auto :** Apply LD-Pred2 auto model for PGS estimation.
+**22. LD-Pred2-auto:** Apply LD-Pred2 auto model for PGS estimation.
-**17.Lassosum2 :** Apply Lassosum2 for PGS estimation.
+**23.Lassosum2:** Apply Lassosum2 for PGS estimation.
+**24.MegaPRS:** Apply MegaPRS for PGS estimation.
-**18. PRS-CSx:**  Implement PRS-CSx for multi-ancestry PGS.
+**25. PRS-CSx:**  Implement PRS-CSx for multi-ancestry PGS.
-**19. MUSSEL:** Utilize MUSSEL for multi-ancestry PGS estimation.
+**26. MUSSEL:** Utilize MUSSEL for multi-ancestry PGS estimation.

 ## Usage
 This repository hosts a Dockerized version of the PGSXplorer pipeline, making it easy to run the entire analysis environment in a consistent and repeatable manner.
 With Docker, users can quickly get the pipeline up and running without worrying about software dependencies or compatibility issues.
 To get started, make sure Docker is installed on your system, pull the Docker image, and then run the Nextflow pipeline using the Docker profile.
 The Docker image includes all the necessary tools and configurations for smooth execution.